“Pinpoint where banks are buying and selling.”

 You must wait for a pattern to form inside or at the edge of the zone before placing a trade.
-This patience confirms the banks want price to reverse.
-The extra confirmation allows you to avoid zones where price just blows through.
+This confirms the banks want price to reverse, which allows you to avoid zones where price just blows through.

-Zones still fail even with the right price action entry.
+Zones can (and will) still fail even with the right price action entry.

-It still stands as a better, safer way of trading the zones.
+But it still stands as a far better, safer way of trading the zones.

 So, the point is clear:

 Stick to trading supply and demand with price action.

 Trust me, it’s

 Trade Like a Pro: 3 Must-Know Rules for Supply and Demand